COVID-19 information for workers

 Q. Do I qualify for unemployment benefits if I become seriously ill and I am forced to quit my job as a result of COVID-19?

-A. If you are too ill to be able and available for work, you do not qualify for regular unemployment benefits.
-However, you may qualify for federal Pandemic Unemployment Assistance or Paid Family and Medical Leave while you are sick.
-You can learn more in this Q&A. Once you recover and are available for work again, you can apply for unemployment benefits.
+A. If you are too ill to be able and available for work or to work remotely, you do not qualify for regular unemployment benefits.
+However, you may qualify for federal Pandemic Unemployment Assistance while you are sick.
+As with any illness, you could be eligible for Paid Family and Medical Leave if your healthcare provider certifies your illness meets the definition of “serious health condition” and you have the qualifying hours.
+You can learn more in this Q&A. Once you recover and are again able and available for work, you may qualify for unemployment benefits.

-We realize that there are some challenges with the online application, and it is not currently designed for the way you work.
-We are working to resolve those issues.
+We realize that there are some challenges with the online application because it was not designed for the way gig workers work.
 For now, fill it out the best that you can.

-If you do apply, to help speed the process for determining your eligibility and potential benefit amount, please be prepared to gather your payment records from the last tax year to provide to the claims staff.
-This process may take some time, but we are doing everything we can to increase efficiency and hire more staff.
+If you decide to apply for benefits, to help speed the process for determining your eligibility and potential benefit amount, please be prepared to gather your payment records from the last tax year to provide to the claims staff.

 A: Here are examples of documents you can upload: